DenWhiteHouse/DRL-ProjectThree-Collaboration-and-Competition/REPORT.md

 # Goal of the project:
 The goal of this last project is to train an agent to play against itself in a provided Tennis environment.
 The rewards are calculated following the rules of tennis, the aim of the Actor-critic is to ensure that the agent is able to win against himself, learning from its past experiences.

-# The Envirorùnment - Unity Tennis
+# The Environment - Unity Tennis

 Set-up: Two-player game where agents control rackets to bounce ball over a net.
 Goal: The agents must bounce ball between one another while not dropping or sending ball out of bounds.